-Recommended Action Steps Importance Responsible Entit Recommended Action Steps Primary Secondary Continue implementation of Water and Sewer Master Plans.
-Priority P&PW DO Create a Stormwater Master Plan to plan for future events and identify practices to improve stormwater management.
+Respon sible Entity Recommended Action Steps Importance Primary Secondary Continue implementation of Water and Sewer Master Plans.
+Priority P&PW DO Create a Stormwater Master Plan to prepare for future events and identify practices to improve stormwater management.
 Priority DAC DO Increase and continue efforts to divert waste from the landfill.
 Priority EC P&PW Monitor the impact of extending infrastructure on farmland, open space, and development within the Town.
-Secondary DO AAC ECB Work with Ontario County, Internet Service Providers, and Cell-phone Service Providers to identify methods to proliferate high speed options.
+Secondary DO AAC ECB Work with Ontario County, internet service providers, and cell-phone service providers to identify methods to proliferate high speed options.
 Secondary DO OCIDA Explore renewable energy options such as Community Choice Aggregation.
 Secondary CLDC ТВ Evaluate the capacity and condition of existing buildings and facilities and plan for their future needs and replacement.
 Ongoing P&PW FC Evaluate the impact of existing local zoning regulations on infrastructure finances.
-Periodic P&PW DO Request comments from the Agricultural Advisory Committee and ECB before Water and Sewer infra- structure extensions.
+Periodic P&PW DO Request comments from the Agricultural Advisory Committee and ECB before water and Sewer infra- structure extensions.
 Periodic P&PW DO HWS Regularly explore available funding opportunities to expand sewer into identified areas of need.
 Periodic P&PW FC